frieduser/Irrigation-Controller-powered-by-ESPHome/README.md

 ## Other features
 Other options:
-*	There’s a system to count rainfall in order to avoid watering (postponed) or decrement irrigation time
+*	There’s a system to count rainfall in order to avoid watering (postponed) or decrement irrigation time (in %, using multiplier_number in esphome)
 *	There’s a flag to enable a zone – or the lawn – to be rain aware for what available in previous point
 *	It’s possible to enable/disable scheduler
 *	The chance to watering manually